sj14/confible/README.md

 [[config]]
+# Same as settings.os but on the config level.
+os = ["darwin", "linux"]
+# Same as settings.arch but on the config level.
+arch = ["amd64", "arm64"]
 # The position of the config written to the target.
 # Lower values are sorted before other confible parts.
 Default: "1000" (optional)
 priority = 1000